huangli/Udacity-Project5/README.md

 | from_this_person_to_poi | 54%     |
 | shared_receipt_with_poi | 41%      |

 The code below is how I get the number.
+You may find png files in folder, it's the histogram for all features.

 ```
 ## data explore